‘Diversity drives creativity and business performance’

 Jennifer English, Global Brand Director at Johnnie Walker, on how sustainability, storytelling and craft is connecting with the new luxury consumer

 Jennifer English, Global Brand Director at Johnnie Walker, believes that the launch underlines how sustainability can elevate luxury brands.
-Sitting within an installation built from the bottles that didn’t quite make the cut, English shares that the brand’s creative approach, supported by PR agency Smarts, is driven by transparency and a trust in the power of sustainability and storytelling in luxury marketing.
+Sitting within an installation built from the bottles that didn’t quite make the cut, English lifts the brand’s creative approach.
+Supported by PR agency Smarts, the new bottle, is part of wider story in luxury marketing, namely a new era of brand building with transparency and a trust in the power of sustainability at the core.

 “In the luxury market it is about what you are doing that is really desirable.
 At Diageo, we talk about bringing together truth, beauty and a story.
 In this case, innovation is rooted in the truth of progress,” she explains.